A Unified Treatment of Substitution for Presheaves, Nominal Sets, Renaming Sets, and so on: Introduction

-that sends a finite context of variables to the set of $\lambda$-terms (modulo $\alpha$-equivalence) in that context.
+To navigate these difficulties, the investigation of {abstract}, syntax-free mathematical models of substitution has spurred the interest of researchers for a long time.
+At LICS'99, two independent seminal works in this direction were presented by Fiore, Plotkin, and Turi~\cite{ftp99} and by Gabbay and Pitts: \begin{enumerate} \item The former~\cite{ftp99} studied \emph{presheaves} as a model of abstract syntax and variable binding.
+Their original work considered the category $\PSh{\F}$ of presheaves over finite sets (cartesian contexts) and captures the syntax of languages like the basic untyped $\lambda$-calculus.
+The idea is to interpret the collection of $\lambda$-terms as a functor \( \Lambda\colon \F \to \Set \) that sends a finite context of variables to the set of $\lambda$-terms (modulo $\alpha$-equivalence) in that context.
 Operations like $\lambda$-abstraction and substitution are then captured at this abstract level of presheaves via initial algebra semantics.
 The presheaf-based approach was subsequently extended in a series of papers in two orthogonal directions.
 On the one hand, it turned out to also apply smoothly to \emph{substructural} abstract syntax, which amounts to replacing the category $\F$ of cartesian contexts with the categories $\I$, $\S$, $\B$ of finite sets and injections, surjections, and bijections, corresponding to affine, relevant, and linear contexts, respectively~\cite{t00,fr25}.
 On the other hand, various authors have studied presheaf models of (dependently or parametrically) \emph{typed} languages, using more complex categories of typed contexts in lieu of $\F$~\cite{f08,hamana11}.
-Both directions highlight the power and flexibility of the presheaf perspective to model various, even rather complex forms of abstract syntax. \item \citet{gp99} introduced a conceptually very different approach to abstract syntax and variable binding using \emph{permutations} of names, modeled by a suitable group actions.
-Here the collection of $\lambda$-terms is viewed as a \emph{set} $\Lambda$ equipped with an action
+Both directions highlight the power and flexibility of the presheaf perspective to model various, even rather complex forms of abstract syntax. \item \cite{gp99} introduced a conceptually very different approach to abstract syntax and variable binding using \emph{permutations} of names, modeled by a suitable group actions.
+Here the collection of $\lambda$-terms is viewed as a \emph{set} $\Lambda$ equipped with an action \( \Perm \names \times \Lambda \to \Lambda, (\pi,p) \mapsto \pi\cdot p \), of the group of permutations of (variable) names that performs capture-avoiding renamings; e.g.\ $(x\, y)\cdot (\lambda x.\, x\, y) = \lambda z.\, z\, x$.
+Originally based on Fraenkel-Mostowski (FM) set theory~\cite{g01}, their approach ultimately developed into the theory of \emph{nominal sets}~\cite{p13}, which has found broad applications in many areas of computer science, among them programming languages~ \cite{bbkl12,s06}, logic~\cite{l24,pit03,gc04}, algebra~\cite{gm09,kp10}, and automata theory~\cite{bkl14,skmw17,hmsu25,uhms21}. \end{enumerate}